Hi, I’m Billy Oppenheimer.

 Before that cold email, I worked odd jobs and lived across the east and west coasts of Australia, the South Island of New Zealand, and the west coast of the U.S. I was home in Philadelphia—in between ski seasons in Queenstown and Colorado—for Thanksgiving in 2017.
 My Uncle Bill, a writer aware of my developing interest in the craft, recommended I read Perennial Seller: The Art of Making and Marketing Work that Lasts.

 I read Perennial Seller on my flight back to Colorado.
 As the plane taxied, I texted my brother my gate number and then googled “Ryan Holiday.”
-Search results showed someone about my age, maybe a little older.
-I googled “Ryan Holiday Perennial Seller.”
-Someone about my age, maybe a little older, wrote this…and six other books.
-I ordered The Obstacle is the Way, Ego is the Enemy, Trust Me, I’m Lying, and The Daily Stoic.
+I ordered his other books The Obstacle is the Way, Ego is the Enemy, Trust Me, I’m Lying, and The Daily Stoic.

 After reading just about everything he published, I emailed Ryan on June 12, 2018.
 “Just some words of thanks and admiration” was the subject line.
 That is what it was, but I also told him if there was ever an opportunity to work for him, I’d do it for free.
 The best way to learn a craft, I read in one of his articles, is to “go straight to the seat of intelligence.”